Joseph William Chitty: Legal and political career

 Chitty entered Lincoln's Inn in 1851, was called to the bar in 1856, and made a Queen's Counsel in 1874, electing to practise as such in the court of Sir George Jessel, Master of the Rolls.

 In 1880, he entered the House of Commons as member for the city of Oxford.
 His parliamentary career was short, for in 1881 the Judicature Act required that the Master of the Rolls should cease to sit regularly as a judge of first instance, and Chitty was selected to fill the vacancy thus created in the Chancery Division.

-Sir Joseph Chitty was for sixteen years a popular judge, in the best meaning of the phrase, being noted for his courtesy, geniality, patience and scrupulous fairness, as well as for his legal attainments, and being much respected and liked by those practising before him, in spite of a habit of interrupting counsel, possibly acquired through the example of Sir George Jessel.
+Sir Joseph Chitty served as a judge for sixteen years and was recognized for his courtesy, geniality, patience and scrupulous fairness, as well as for his legal expertise.
+He was highly respected by members of the bar who appeared before him, despite a tendency to interrupt the counsel, a habit possibly influenced by Sir George Jessel.

 In 1897, upon the retirement of Sir Edward Kay, L.J., he was promoted to the Court of Appeal.
 There he added to his reputation as a lawyer and a judge, proving that he possessed considerable knowledge of the common law as well as of equity.